Nishiokoppe, Hokkaido

-[The shop corner has become chic]
+[The gift shop corner has gone chic]

-Forest Museum “Mokumu” shop corner
+Gift shop corner at Forest Museum “Mokumu”

-Have you noticed the change in atmosphere?
+Did you notice the change in atmosphere?

 Mid-March.